canonical/operator/README.md

 distributed system coordination and communication.

 The OLM is written in Golang for efficient concurrency in event handling and distribution.
-The operators interact with the OLM in a language-neutral fashion.
+Operators can be written in any language.
 We recommend this Python framework for ease of design, development and collaboration.

 ## Better collaboration